-The most common vaccine side effects of adenovirus vaccine are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
+The most common vaccine side effects of adenovirus vaccine, occurring within 2 weeks after vaccination, are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting.
 Serious side effects are rare but can include blood in the urine or stool, stomach or intestinal inflammation, and pneumonia within 6 months after vaccination.
 Guillain-Barré syndrome and life-threatening allergic reactions have also been reported following adenovirus vaccination in a military population.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 Adenovirus vaccine is given in 1 dose (2 tablets).
 The tablets should be swallowed whole (one after another or together) and not chewed or crushed.